LCSB-BioCore/COBREXA.jl/.github/CONTRIBUTING.md

 - do not push to another branch unless it is your own
 - try to get a review before merging unless the change is trivial and non-impacting
-- consider prefixing your branch names your initials (e.g. `ad-somefeature` by Arthur Dent)
+- consider prefixing your branch names with your initials, so that one can easily see who owns which branch (e.g. `ad-somefeature` would be committed by Arthur Dent)